 We also discover later in Revelation that many will die during the tribulation because they believed in Jesus Christ.
 The study “The King Reigns!” explains this passage.

-2 Thess.
-2:11-12 reveals that Satan will be allowed to delude the world into believing a lie, but we will discover soon that many will still become believers afterward.
+2 Thessalonians 2:11-12 reveals that Satan will be allowed to delude the world into believing a lie, but we will discover soon that many will still become believers afterward.

 For this reason God will send upon them a deluding influence so that they will believe what is false, in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.
-(NASB 2 Thess.
-2:11-12
+2 Thessalonians 2:11-12 (NASB)

 For false Christs and false prophets will arise and will show great signs and wonders, so as to mislead, if possible, even the elect.
 (NASB) Matthew 24:24

 Many will be deceived, but not the elect.
-The passage does not say that the deception will be absolute.
+Many will become believers since the passage indicates that the deception will be absolute.
 Since salvation is ultimately of the Lord, He will not allow any of His own to be lost.

 The rapture will rescue every believer from the coming tribulation.
 This is God’s plan.
 It is His display of grace, love, compassion, and mercy to His own.
 Most of the world will be deceived because they will believe Satan’s lie, but many will also be saved during the tribulation.
 God is still in the process of saving men and women who believe in Jesus Christ.
 Those who truly believe will repent of their sins and submit to Christ.

 Suggested Links:Prophecy of the Future